mpdf/mpdf.github.io/installation-setup/folders-for-temporary-files.md

 modification_time: 2015-08-05T11:59:24+00:00
 ---

-mPDF is pre-configured to use <span class="filename">[path_to_mpdf]/tmp/</span> as a directory to write temporary files (mainly for images), and <span class="filename">[path_to_mpdf]/tmp/ttfontdata/</span> as a directory to cache font metrics data.
+mPDF is pre-configured to use `[path_to_mpdf]/tmp/` as a directory to write temporary files (mainly for images).
 Write permissions must be set for read/write access for the tmp directory.

+As the default temp directory will be in vendor folder, is is advised to set custom temporary directory.

-If you wish to use a different directory for temporary files, you should define should define `tempDir` key in constructor `$config` parameter
+If you wish to use a different directory for temporary files, you should define `tempDir` key in constructor `$config` parameter

 {% highlight php %}